 About The Custom Stamp Co.

 The Custom Stamp Co. was founded in February 2017 by Brisbane couple Rhiannon and Andrew.
 Since then, The Custom Stamp Co. has processed thousands of orders from customers in Australia and around the world.

 Rhiannon is a high school teacher, teaching maths and science to grade 7 and 8 children.
 Andrew is a police Detective, and often works shift-work, which means all sorts of crazy hours!
-Andrew has two beautiful children, to whom we have added another toddler and baby.
+Andrew has two beautiful children, to whom we have added another two little ones.

 We specialise in making professional, custom made pre-inked rubber stamps as well as customised drink bottles, stickers, and other educational items.
 With our background in education and child protection, we are well aware of the need for custom-made teaching accessories, which are often hard to find.

 The Custom Stamp Co.
 Pty Ltd is a registered Australian company, with ABN 39 624 588 101 .
 We can be contacted at PO Box 808, Park Ridge, Queensland 4125 or by following this link.

 Frequently Asked Questions: